samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration), up to 1 minute

 A swirling cloud of embers and smoke fills a 20-foot-radius [Sphere](/sources/dnd/free-rules/rules-glossary#SphereAreaofEffect) centered on a point within range.
-The cloud’s area is [Heavily Obscured](/sources/dnd/free-rules/rules-glossary#HeavilyObscured).
+The cloud's area is [Heavily Obscured](/sources/dnd/free-rules/rules-glossary#HeavilyObscured).
 It lasts for the duration or until a strong wind (like that created by [Gust of Wind](/spells/2619137-gust-of-wind)) disperses it.

 When the cloud appears, each creature in it makes a Dexterity saving throw, taking 10d8 Fire damage on a failed save or half as much damage on a successful one.
 A creature must also make this save when the [Sphere](/sources/dnd/free-rules/rules-glossary#SphereAreaofEffect) moves into its space and when it enters the Sphere or ends its turn there.
 A creature makes this save only once per turn.